Vortex Operator and BKT Transition in Abelian Duality

-This calculation tells us that in $B$ field description, vertex can be created out by using the local field operator $\exp[iB(x)]$, this insertion of this operator will create a 1-vertex at $x$.
-Likewise, to create -1-vertex, one should use local operator $\exp[-iB(x)]$.
+The above derivation tells us that, in $B$ field description, a single 1-vortex located at $p$ can be created out by inserting a local operator $\exp[iB(p)]$ in $B$ field path integral.
+Likewise, to create a single $-1$-vortex at $p$, one should insert a local operator $\exp[-iB(p)]$.
+In general, a $m$-vortex located at $p$ is created by exponential operator $\exp[imB(p)]$.
+These exponential operators are the vortex operators.

-We can now calculate out the total contributions of dilute gas of 1-vertex and -1-vertex, in terms of $B$ field description.
-By noticing \summn\ we can see that the contribution of this dilute gas is a factor